 The Accounting Society promotes a better understanding and knowledge of the accounting profession through guest lectures, field trips, and accounting seminars.
 The Accounting Society also promotes social interaction of its members with the intent to promote teamwork, interaction with others, and professional conduct as demonstrated in the workplace.
 The mission of the Accounting Society is to prepare our members for a professional career and to promote awareness of accounting.

 Student-managed Investment Fund

-Penn College business students manage a portion of College endowment funds earmarked for educational purposes within the School of Business & Computer Technologies.
+Penn College business students manage a portion of College endowment funds earmarked for educational purposes within the School of Business & Hospitality.
 Although courses at many colleges and universities simulate security selection and portfolio management using a variety of approaches with hypothetical dollars, students involved with the fund gain a real appreciation of the issues and pressures that come with investing.
 The experience brings a new dimension to the classroom experience as students must attempt to integrate all their business skills into a single decision to buy or sell a security, at what price, when, and what quantity.
 Many students have reported that this experience captured the attention of prospective employers and allowed them to stand out when applying for a job upon graduation.

 Volunteer Income Tax Assistance (VITA)

 The VITA Program offers free tax help to low- to moderate-income (generally, $49,000 and below) people who cannot prepare their own tax returns.
 Certified Penn College student volunteers receive training to help prepare basic tax returns for individuals in the greater Williamsport area.

 Delta Mu Delta (ΔΜΔ)